 The key to dressing well is a refined, versatile wardrobe, but what comprises one?
 This men’s wardrobe essentials guide will tell you what you need to know.

-Well, different people have different thoughts on what the basic men’s closet holds, and that’s totally fine.
+Different people have different thoughts on what the basic men’s closet holds, and that’s totally fine.
 This is by no means an authoritative men’s wardrobe essentials guide for what you must have to be a stylish guy.
-Style varies, so this guide aims to encompass a solid foundation for casual wardrobe essentials that also encourages you to build upon it and please do.
+Style varies, so this post aims to help encompass a solid foundation for a casual men’s wardrobe.
 This post is geared towards the colder weather (e.g no shorts) and assumes you already have items like t-shirts, underwear, etc… and it does not include formal items such as suits or dress shoes.

 Chambray: A type of plain weave cloth (usually cotton) with a colored warp and white weft, giving it a speckled-like appearance.
 Chambray comes in a bunch of colors, but the most common for men are light blue, dark blue, and gray.
 The best way to think of it is like a light and clothy denim.
 For a basic wardrobe, you can’t really go wrong with any shades of blue or gray.
 These also look great with a band (AKA collarless) collar like this one from Uniqlo.

 Oxford: A basketweave cloth that’s not too light yet not too heavy.
 It’s a reliable fabric that finds its way into all sorts of styles.
 The oxford cloth button down (or OCBDs as us hip, young people call them) are made by countless manufacturers and come in all sorts of colors and patterns.
 There’s a reason this type of shirt is an MFA favorite.
 Colors you should have at your disposal include: light blue, white (can never have too many white button downs), and light green – aim for neutral, plain colors as they’re easiest to wear with other clothes and busier patterns.